What is Employee Turnover?

 Employee turnover refers to both employee-initiated and contractually regulated and legally defined termination of employment relationships.
 A change of job within a company is also interpreted as turnover, as it represents a change in relation to a specific job.

 There are three different types of employee turnover:

-- Internal staff turnover due to job changes within the organisation.
+- Internal employee turnover due to job changes within the organisation.

 - Employee turnover outside or outside the company.
 This form always occurs when a person terminates the employment relationship and leaves the company.

 A special form is the so-called early or first-year turnover, in which employees leave the company within the first 12 months of employment or, in rare cases, transfer within the company.
 Here it is advisable to inspect the organisation’s onboarding a little more closely or, if necessary, to use an onboarding checklist.

 Whether an organisation needs to think about its employee turnover depends on the causes, the turnover rate – possibly also in a sector comparison – and the concrete consequences.